graphprotocol/graph-improvement-proposals/gips/0046-l2-migration-helpers.md

 The full spec for the changes needed on the vesting contracts for them to migrate to L2 is out of scope for this GIP, but we will outline the high level overview and how we can support them with minimal modifications in the Staking contract.

 Vesting contracts are instances (or more precisely, proxies) of a contract called `GraphTokenLockWallet`.
 These smart contract wallets allow releasing funds as the vesting periods pass, and they also allow certain functions in the protocol to be called, using an allowlist and the fallback function.
+This fallback function does not forward ETH from `msg.value`, so the contracts can't directly pay for the L2 retryable tickets.

 For vesting contracts to migrate to L2, we propose deploying an `L1GraphTokenLockMigrator` contract, that can be called by the GraphTokenLockWallet to deposit an arbitrary amount of GRT into a counterpart vesting contract in L2.
 This counterpart will be created through a callhook on the bridge that calls an `L2GraphTokenLockManager` contract on Arbitrum.
 This GIP therefore proposes allowing this migrator contract to be added to the bridge callhook allowlist (see GIP-0031 for details on how the callhooks work).

+For contracts that are fully-vested (i.e. their `endTime` is in the past), and that haven't previously created a counterpart L2 lock, the migrator will allow setting an arbitrary L2 counterpart address, so that beneficiaries can use a non-vesting-contract setup in L2.

-To prevent beneficiaries from escaping the vesting lock, the L2 vesting counterparts (`L2GraphTokenLockWallet`) will not allow releasing funds in L2 until the full vesting timeline is over; but beneficiaries will be able to bridge tokens back to the L1 vesting contract to release them there.
+To prevent (non-fully-vested) beneficiaries from escaping the vesting lock, the L2 vesting counterparts (`L2GraphTokenLockWallet`) will not allow releasing funds in L2 until the full vesting timeline is over; but beneficiaries will be able to bridge tokens back to the L1 vesting contract to release them there.

+Both fully and still-vesting beneficiaries will have to deposit ETH into the migrator contract using a `depositETH` function so that the Staking contract can pull it during the migration to pay for the L2 retryable ticket.

-The only change needed in the core protocol, then, is for the Staking contract to allow migrating stake and delegation to L2 but restricting the L2 beneficiary to be the L2 vesting counterpart if the caller is a vesting contract.
+The only change needed in the core protocol, then, is for the Staking contract to allow migrating stake and delegation to L2 but restricting the L2 beneficiary to be the L2 vesting counterpart if the caller is a vesting contract, and pull the ETH from the migrator contract.
 For this to work, there will be separate functions exposed in the Staking contract (`migrateLockedDelegationToL2` and `migrateLockedStakeToL2`) that will query the `L1GraphTokenLockMigrator` to get the L2 vesting contract address for the caller, and perform the same migration process described above but using this L2 address as beneficiary.

-As a result, vesting contract beneficiaries that want to migrate to L2 would have to:
+As a result, vesting contract beneficiaries that are still vesting, and want to migrate to L2 would have to:

-1) Use the L1GraphTokenLockMigrator to deposit an arbitrary amount of GRT in L2, and therefore initialize the L2 vesting contract.

-2) Call `migrateLockedStakeToL2` or  `migrateLockedDelegationToL2` to migrate their stake or delegation.
+1) Deposit some ETH into the migrator contract (UI can help estimate a reasonable amount)
+2) Send some locked GRT through the migrator contract, to L2 to initialize the L2 vesting lock.
+This will also set their L2 beneficiary address.
+3) Send their stake/delegation to L2 through the “locked” migration helpers in the L1Staking contract.
+4) Withdraw any remaining ETH from the migrator contract

+For those that are fully-vested, the process is similar:

+1) Deposit some ETH into the migrator contract (UI can help estimate a reasonable amount)
+2) Set their L2 address with a call to the migrator contract
+3) Send their stake/delegation to L2 through the “locked” migration helpers in the L1Staking contract.
+4) Withdraw any remaining ETH from the migrator contract

 These actions can also be surfaced in the Explorer UI when connected with a vesting contract wallet.